Scale invariance vs conformal invariance: Holography

 As in the bulk case, the further assumption of the strict null energy condition demands that when the boundary $g$-function takes a constant value due to the scale invariance, there is no non-trivial field configurations at the boundary, and it results in the boundary conformal invariance \cite{Nakayama:2012ed}.
 If we assume the gauged non-linear sigma model as our boundary matter fields, then the argument is in complete parallel with the field theory argument.
 In particular, (\ref{holog}) is understood as

 which we expect to hold in the boundary quantum field theories in general.
+Here $\mathcal{B}^I$ is the $\mathcal{B}$ functions for the boundary coupling and should be related to the radial evolution of the boundary field $\partial_z \phi^I$.
 The stronger gradient formula was derived in $1+1$ dimensional setup in \cite{Friedan:2003yc} from the field theory argument.
 Presumably, the introduction of the boundary ``superpotential" will give the holographic gradient formula.

 \item In section \ref{reduced}, we have discussed the enhancement of chiral scale invariance to chiral conformal invariance.
 A similar argument applies \cite{Nakayama:2011fe}.
 If we assume time and space translations and chiral scale invariance, the most generic metric is given by the warped $\mathrm{AdS}_3$ space-time: